 Welcome.
 I’m so glad you’re here.

-I am an interior designer who helps other designer’s build their businesses.
-I believe designers should support and uplift each other.
-As an interior designer, I share what has worked for me in running a design business.
-So take your time and look around.
+I am an interior designer who helps fellow designers build their businesses.
+Designers should support and uplift each other.
 A rising tide lifts all boats, by helping and boosting fellow designers I believe together we can elevate the business of interior design.

 My greatest advice is to have the confidence to run your business the way you want to.
 When you have confidence the rest is so much easier.